oliveirabruno01/babyagi-asi/README.md

 The script works by running an infinite loop that does the following steps:

 1- Write a function to finish the most relevant task (execution_agent);

+3- Save execution to memory if successful;

-2- Read the changes and pass them to execution_agent again (change_propagation_agent;
+2- Read the changes and pass them to execution_agent again (change_propagation_agent);

+# Dynamic one-shot

+The execution_agent one-shot example is dynamically chosen according to the context of the current task, so once BASI has done a task correctly, it will be able to do it more easily in the future.
+One-shots are in ``/memories``.
+One could inject examples with hotkey shortcuts, utility codes... to get more out of BASI in everyday life.

+For example BASI can access and post a tweet in the account that is open in the browser thanks to a one-shot that teaches it to post on twitter using the tab key.

 # BASI tools

 Both agents share the same "personality" and the same chore prompt.
-Currently, I have removed the use of Pinecone but will be bringing it back into an agent to handle I/O on different babyagi memory types.

 execution_agent tools:

 - openai_call
 - memory_agent (to retrieve and/or save information)
+- execution_agent (it can call itself)

 memory_agent tools:
 - openai_call